We have a range of items that are popular that you may be interested in

 The Port of London Authority Archive is a unique repository of objects, documents, plans, photographs and film charting the development of the Port of London and the River Thames from the late 18th century, to redevelopment in the 20th century.

 Due to a gap in staffing, the Port and River Archive enquiry service and research appointments will be closed from 31 October 2017 until further notice.
-If your message has not been answered by the 31 October, then it will be in a queue for the new archivist, who we hope will be appointed in early 2018.
-The email enquiry service has an automatic reply set up but will not be monitored regularly.
+If your message has not been answered by the 31 October, then it will be placed in a queue for the new archivist, who we hope will be appointed by the end of March 2018.
+The email enquiry service has an automatic reply set up and is being monitored, but you should not expect a personal reply until the new archivist is in post.

 The reopening of the enquiry and search room service will be announced on this website.
 Thank you in anticipation of your patience.